 New Hampshire has made some progress on their civil statute of limitation (SOL) laws since 2002.
 The state is working to pass new legislation in 2020 that would improve both its criminal and civil SOL laws.
 Its efforts to change legislation have helped survivors of sexual abuse get justice against their abusers in the courts, and also allows for compensation.
 These laws enable lawyers handling sexual abuse claims in New Hampshire to file cases against sexual predators, including clergy members, and the Catholic Church.

-Below you will find information on New Hampshire’s statute of limitations laws.
+Below you will find New Hampshire lawsuits news & updates, as well as additional information on New Hampshire’s statute of limitations laws.
 These laws are important because they dictate how long a lawyer handling New Hampshire sexual assault cases has to file a claim on behalf of a survivor.
 In addition, we’ve compiled a list of New Hampshire’s settlements and jury awards received by sexual abuse and assault survivors and a list of New Hampshire’s ‘credibly’ accused priests released by the dioceses.

 New Hampshire Statute of Limitations for Sexual Abuse & Assault